dineshdhayfule/We-Chat/README.md

 ## ✨ Features

-- 💬 Real-time messaging
+- 💬 Real-time one-on-one messaging
-- 👥 Group chats
+- 👥 Multi-user group chats with the ability to create new groups
-- 🌙 Dark/Light theme support
+- 🎨 Dual-theme support with a "Modern Blue" and a "Sleek Teal" option
-- 🔒 Secure messaging
+- 🔒 Secure messaging with Firebase Authentication
-- 👤 User profiles
+- 👤 User profiles with customizable avatars and statuses
-- 📱 Modern Material Design UI
+- 📸 Photo sharing in both one-on-one and group chats
+- ↩️ "Tap to Reply" functionality in conversations
+- ✔️ Message read receipts (double-tick system)

 ## 🛠️ Technologies Used

-- **Language**: Java/Kotlin
+- **Language**: Java
 - **IDE**: Android Studio
-- **Database**: Firebase/SQLite
+- **Database**: Firebase Realtime Database
-- **Authentication**: Firebase Auth
+- **Authentication**: Firebase Authentication
-- **Real-time Communication**: Firebase Realtime Database/Firestore
+- **Storage**: Firebase Storage for images
-- **Image Loading**: Glide/Picasso
+- **Image Loading**: Picasso
 - **UI Components**: Material Design Components

 ## 📋 Requirements